internetdrew/internetdrew/README.md

 An AI-powered tool that helps marketing teams turn blog posts into authority-building LinkedIn posts.
 Currently gathering feedback from content marketers to guide the next iteration.

 ### [Where's the Garlic?](https://www.wheresthegarlic.com)
 A simple, local-first kitchen inventory app.
 Know what you have, what you need, and what’s being shopped for, in real time.
+Currently being transitioned to a business-based solution.

 <!---
 internetdrew/internetdrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.